Small class sizes allow us to support and encourage our school pupils in

 We work with the SEM (Schoolwide Enrichment Model, devised by Joe Renzulli and Sally Reis), which regards the school as a place for developing talent.

-Working with research questions, our ExperimEnta Club, mixed-age and cooperative learning approach, coaching plans, portfolio work and our exciting project weeks are just a few of our concept tools for discovering and promoting children’s individual strengths and talents.
+Working with research questions, mixed-age and cooperative learning approach, coaching plans, portfolio work and our exciting project weeks are just a few of our concept tools for discovering and promoting children’s individual strengths and talents.

 The children regularly present their works and projects to a school-internal as well as public audience.
 This builds presentation skills in an age-appropriate, enjoyable and sustainable way.
 The shared pleasure in learning achievements and a successful presentation increases the child’s self-confidence and motivation to learn.